How to Tune compaction_throughput_mb_per_sec Safely

 MIN_SAFE_THROUGHPUT_MB = 16

-def run_cmd(cmd: str, timeout: int = 30) -> Tuple[int, str]:
+def run_cmd(cmd: str, timeout: int = 30) -> tuple[int, str]:

-"""Execute shell command with strict error handling."""
+"""Execute a shell command with strict error handling."""

 try: